 - To say nothing of the time Psylocke went from telepathic to telekinetic (while Jean did the opposite) and then to shadow powers.

-- In the DC Universe, we have Guy Gardner.
+- In the DC Universe, there's Guy Gardner.
 Once he lost his Green Lantern ring, he stole a yellow ring from his old bosses, the Oans.
 The new ring got destroyed (while he was fighting to save the GL Corps, by the way).
 After spending time as a Badass Normal, he trekked into the jungle to find some alien Super Serum which gave him new powers involving living armor and pulling swords out of his own body.
 Eventually, he got a new GL ring and rejoined the Corps, but first he spent time in "The Corpse," a black-ops section of the GLC with stealthier powers.

 - And in a late '90s storyline, the real Superman became an energy being.
 And then was split into two energy beings, each of whom believed themselves to be the original.
 And then the two energy beings merged back together, and became Superman Classic.